 The Religion, Philosophy & Ethics (RPE) degree course is for people who like to think.
-It engages the most important ideas from Philosophy, from religious traditions and from a range of emerging spiritual perspectives on the world: then looks at how they impact on our lives, and how we impact on the lives of others.
+It engages the most important ideas from Philosophy, from religious traditions and from a range of emerging spiritual perspectives on the world: then looks at how they impact on our lives, and the lives of others.

 We examine philosophy as it emerges in Ancient Greece, but also Hindu and Buddhist traditions as they arise in India, and the advent of Islam and the history of Judaism.
-This is partnered with the latest research on how religion is manifesting on the internet, through UFO cults, fan-based popular-culture spiritualities, Pagan traditions, and various esoteric traditions.
-Alongside, and often intertwined, is the study of the philosophical tradition in the West: as well as an overview of historical developments, there are close-readings that familiarise you with key thinkers like Descartes, Spinoza, Nietzsche, Kuhn and Sartre.
+This is partnered with the latest research on how religion is manifesting in the contemporary world, through UFO cults, climate change activist groups, a variety of new Pagan movements and popular-culture spiritualities.
+With an emphasis on the lived experience we also offer the study of the philosophical tradition in the West: as well as an overview of historical developments, there are close-readings that familiarise you with key thinkers like Descartes, Spinoza, Nietzsche, Kuhn and Sartre.

 Lectures and seminars exist alongside more innovative teaching methods, and we make full use of video podcasts, e-texts, Skype Q &As with external experts, and students are actively involved with these resources.
 We have a strong commitment in RPE to tutorials, and working with our students, one-to-one and in small groups, to help them produce the best work, and best ideas, that they are capable of.